VictoriaMetrics/VictoriaMetrics/docs/guides/getting-started-with-vm-operator.md

 vmstorage-example-vmcluster-persistent-1                 1/1     Running   0          5m25s
 ```

-There is an extra command to get information about cluster state:
+There is an extra command to get information about the cluster state:
 <div class="with-copy" markdown="1" id="services">

 ```bash